-Homemade Garlic Naan Bread loaded with garlic and green onions.
-This is one of the tastiest pieces of bread around and you can make it in your own kitchen!
+Garlic Naan Bread is loaded with fresh garlic and green onions.
+This is one of the tastiest slices of bread around, and you can make this homemade bread recipe in your own kitchen!

-I was hard-pressed to find a country that wasn’t known for some kind of baked dough, be it sweet or savory.
-Flour, yeast, water, and salt are where some of the best meals start, and you don’t need any fancy equipment when you make your own bread at home.
+It is difficult to find a country that isn’t known for some kind of baked dough, be it sweet or savory.
+Flour, yeast, water, and salt are where some of the best meals start.
+The best part is, you don’t need any fancy equipment when you make homemade bread.

-I baked this naan recipe at 550 degrees, the highest temperature my oven can reach.
-History tells us that traditionally, bread was baked in outside ovens (usually made of some kind of brick or clay) and now people are trying to get that heat source back.
-You’ll need some good baking trays like these ones I use.
+You will want to bake this naan recipe at 550 degrees F., the highest temperature most ovens can reach.
+History tells us that traditionally, bread was baked in outside ovens.
+Ovens like this are usually made of some kind of brick or clay.
+These days, people are trying to get that heat source back.
+To achieve this, you will need some good baking trays like the ones I use.